raspberrypilearning/pico-tank-sensor/en/step_5.md

 --- task ---

-Use a jumper wire to connect the resistor to `3V3(OUT)` (Pin 36) to make sure that the LED lights up.
+Use a jumper wire to connect the resistor to `3V3(OUT)` (GP36) to make sure that the LED lights up.
 This pin is always putting out 3V.
 ![Breadboard circuit showing Raspberry Pi Pico H connected to an HC-SR04 ultrasonic sensor, with a brown jumper linking the LED to pin 36](images/tank-sensor6.png){:width="300px"}

 --- /task ---